How Can I Start Moving On When I Still Love My Ex?

 • Financial.
 These relate to money.
 For example, you may set limits around how much you want to spend eating out with a partner

-Maintaining healthy boundaries may seem difficult at first.
+Maintaining healthy boundaries with your ex or new partners may seem difficult at first.
 Like many other skills, it’s something you can get better at when you start small, stay consistent, and give yourself a bit of grace along the way.

 Though it can be hard to move on when relationships end, meeting new people can be a healthy step forward when you still love your ex.
 Dating can be an exciting and enjoyable aspect of the process of self-discovery that often accompanies the end of a prior relationship.
 If you’ve decided to start dating, you may be concerned about lingering feelings for an ex interfering with a potential relationship with a romantic partner.